 Eating fibre-rich foods, including fibre-rich vegetables, is a great way of addressing chronic constipation.

 In fact, it’s possibly the first thing you should look to do, before resorting to supplementation.

 Dietary fibre is the name for the edible parts of plant foods, the likes of vegetables, fruits, grains and legumes.

-When eating a higher fibre diet, it is vital to maintain sound levels of hydration to ensure proper elimination: fibre needs water to carry waste out of your body.
+When eating a higher fibre diet, it’s vital to maintain your hydration to ensure proper elimination: fibre needs water to carry waste out of your body!

 Liquid Chlorophyll for Constipation

 Chlorophyll – so-called ‘plant blood’ – is typically associated with detox protocols in the form of liquid chlorophyll.

 If you’re unfamiliar with the supplement, it’s essentially plant-derived chlorophyll formulated with pure water.